Egiob/markdown-cv/index.md

 # Raphaël Boige

-Applied mathematics and Data Sciences student Telecom Paris/ Ecole Polytechnique
+French master student in applied mathematics and Data Science at Telecom Paris and Ecole Polytechnique

-**I am looking for an in interniship in Data Science to complete my Master of Science**
+**I am looking for an in interniship in Data Science to complete my Master of Science.**